Chris-ukiyo/CODSOFT/Task 3 - README.md

 - **Pairplot**: Shows pairwise relationships between the features and the target variable.
 - **Prediction Plot**: Plots the actual vs. predicted sales values to show how well the model fits.

-## License
-This project is open-source and free to use.
-Modify it as needed for your use case.

----

-Feel free to customize this README to suit your project more closely.
-Let me know if you need further additions or changes!